ThomasBoigner/BIF3-SWEN-MTCG-Thomas-Boigner/README.md

     - After processing the request, the service returns the response to the controller, which then sends it back to the user interface.

 ## Todo
-- Check if name is used when updating username
 - init.sql refactor
 - bearer token refactor
 - singleton refactor